 So I was stuck.
 60mg of Vyvanse was giving me only 11 hours and worked only 65% of the time, but I couldn’t go up in dose or I’d have no dexamphetamines to extend my day.
 On top of that, I very much doubted that 5mg of dexamphetamine (the maximum I was allowed to have with 60mg of Vyvanse) would do anything for me, given I needed such a high dose of Vyvanse.

 On my next appointment I was given a script for 5mg of dexamphetamine and I tried it at 7pm.
 I was surprised to see that it had an effect on mood and compulsion / hyperfocus (which was good) but it felt ‘sharp’ in my brain at 10pm which was not desirable.
 The next day I took 5mg of dexamphetamine in the morning (7am) and then Vyvanse at 11:30am but then I was wide awake until 1:30am.
-I started taking 1000mg of Vitamin C an hour before going to bed and that helped with the sleep (Vitamin C raises the acidity of your blood, which reduces the half-life of the dexamphetamine).
+I started taking 1000mg of Vitamin C an hour before going to bed and that helped with the sleep (Vitamin C raises the acidity of your blood (or urine), which reduces the half-life of the dexamphetamine).
 I also started taking the dexamphetamine at 6am so that I could take Vyvanse earlier.
 This was a reasonably good outcome, but it required getting up at 6am every day (even on the weekend, which was not ideal).

 One morning I had a happy accident – I turned off my 6am alarm and went back to sleep without taking my dexamphetamine.
 When I woke up, it was too late to take dexamphetamine + Vyvanse, so I decided to take 5mg of dexamphetamine three times that day instead (as I was allowed to have up to 30mg of dexamphetamine per day if I had no Vyvanse).
 And that worked reasonably well, so I kept trying it.
 A few days later, I decided to that I wasn’t going back to Vyvanse.
 I continued taking 5mg of dexamphetamine 3 times per day – the first dose when I woke up, the last dose at 6pm and a dose in half-way between (which went back and forth each day, depending on the time I woke up).
 I found I could be quite flexible with the gaps between doses (anywhere between 4-6 hours per dose was fine), which gave me much more flexibility in my day.